wuzhengy/TAU/Company/Homepage.md

 * Avoid Internet router protocol screening
 * Pre-arranged bootstrap and time server
 <br> <br>

 We also address server based blockchain problems.
 * Secret chain attack in the POS world
-* Ledge data supply incentive
+* Ledger data supply incentive
-* Blockchain merging after regional network isolation
+* Stateful to stateless transition for a flat state storage
+* One phone mines 100 parallel independent blockchains

 ### About the core technology
 TAU invented the Proof of Transaction(POT) blockchain concensus, the more transactions made, the higher mining power it is.
 Without intensive puzzel solving competition, POT is a light weight blockchain consensus.
 One average smart phone mines 100+ full blockchains, based on libTAU server-less blockchain communication tech-stack.